-First, the good news: the number of deaths resulting from the accidental or negligent discharge of a firearm is at a 25 year low, if not an all time low.
-This applies to all age groups—there were 69 fatal accidental shootings involving someone under the age of 15 per the most recent CDC data, for calendar year 2013.
+First, the good news: the number of deaths resulting from the accidental or negligent discharge of a firearm is at a 25 year low, if not an all-time low.
+This applies to all age groups—there were 69 fatal accidental shootings involving someone under the age of 15 per the most recent CDC data, for the calendar year 2013.

 I’m willing to bet that most of those could have been prevented had better safety procedures been followed.

 I’m going to take a fairly hard line on this issue: it is your responsibility to secure your firearms if there are children around.
 Spare me all talk of “my kids know the rules” — we both know that’s wishful thinking.
 It’s the law in most states, and for good reason—they are a big part in the reduction of accidental firearms deaths involving young people.

 I’m fully aware that most of us own guns, in part, for self-defense and to be useful in that role they need to be accessible.
 Squaring that circle is easier than you’d think—with a bit of planning your firearms can be readily available and out of the reach of little ones.

 It can be pretty simple.

 Having a good, reliable gun safe and using it is a great start, as are trigger locks.
 It’s easy to use both, and to get in the habit of locking up any firearm that isn’t in active use—and yes, CCW counts as active use with me.

 Consider a separate, dedicated safe for your defensive weapons.

 There are some great options for handgun safes that keep your CCW or defensive sidearm within easy reach.
 The might be a good investment if there are children in the home.